Mega Backdoor Roth via 401(k)

 20-year projection at 7% annual return:

-After-tax contributions are NOT the same as Roth 401(k) contributions.
-The $23,000 limit applies to combined pre-tax and Roth 401(k) contributions.
-After-tax contributions are a third category that fills the gap to $69,000.
+After-tax contributions are not Roth contributions.
+The $24,500 limit covers combined pre-tax and Roth deferrals.
+After-tax sits in a third bucket that fills the space up to $72,000.
+Mislabeling this election in payroll is the most common implementation error.

-Verification: Ask your plan administrator: "Can I convert after-tax contributions to Roth while still employed, or only after leaving the company?"
+Verification: "Can I convert after-tax contributions to Roth while still employed, or only after leaving the company?"

-Pitfall 5: Violating the pro-rata rule (for rollovers to IRA)
+Pitfall 5: Pro-rata rule on rollovers to IRA

-If you roll after-tax 401(k) funds to an IRA instead of converting in-plan, the IRS pro-rata rule may apply across your total IRA balances, potentially creating unexpected taxes.
+If you roll after-tax 401(k) money to an IRA instead of converting in-plan, the IRA aggregation pro-rata rule may apply across your total IRA balances—creating unexpected taxes.
+The fix: use in-plan Roth conversion whenever possible.
+Reserve IRA rollovers for the basis-only portion using the split-rollover technique permitted under Notice 2014-54.

 Implementation Checklist